-We have tested our method on three datasets.
+We show results of our method on two datasets.
 The Leopard Gecko dataset is of resolution $512 \times 512 \times 87$.
 The Monster Study dataset has been downsampled to the half of its full resolution, i.e., $256 \times 256 \times 610$.
 Both datasets are using pre-segmented objects.
 The Monster Study has all important organs pre-segmented.
-Therefore it is a good dataset for automatic generation of medical illustrations.
+Therefore it is optimal for automatic generation of medical illustrations.

 The performance of the current implementation is not interactive.
 The goal of the implementation was to verify the proof of concept rather than performance optimizations.
-The model was integrated into the J-Vision [15] medical workstation.
+The model was integrated into the J-Vision [15] medical workstation as a plugin.